 Over time, your controllers will amass a huge number of dependencies.

 Why?
-First of all, many components might depend on them to handle their various interactions.
+First of all, many components might depend on them to handle their events and get access to the Model data.

-Secondly, controllers are the glue of the app, meaning they directly change bunch of models, call multitude of services and selectively expose Model to View.
-This implies they are the ones holding complex business logic.
+Secondly, controllers are the glue of the app, meaning they directly mutate models to change the state, call services to perform server mutations and selectively expose Model to View.
+In other words, they hold the complex business logic.

-Eventually they become too heavy and it's time to split them up.
+Inevitably, they become quite heavy and the time comes to split them up.
 The question is along which lines do you split them:

 - per domain